SNAC Large, Spring 2018

 Detailed project description with list of references.
 (Maximum 5 pages.)

-The project description must contain the following sections:
+The project description may contain a section with background information, but must contain the following sections:

-The below text gives updated instructions for the compulsory activity report.
+As of 2016 the requirements for reporting the activity of SNAC Large projects have changed.
+The below text gives updated instructions for the activity report.

 The activity report shall describe SNIC-related activities during the last two years.
 The report must include a summary of all major results of the computing time allocated on SNIC resources.